• Home

 2. Do not make meat the main subject of every meal.

 This is a hard one if you are a meat eater!
 However, try to be more intentional to not make meat the main event.
 I have three words- beans, rice, taters!
-These three simple (and inexpensive) ingredients will help you stretch your meats beyond twice the servings.
+These three simple (and inexpensive) ingredients will help you stretch your meat meat budget.
 Breads and pastas are also another good way to get more out of your meats.
 You want to think of heavier foods that will fill you up quicker but at the same time compliment the meats well.

 3. Save time and money on your meat budget.